HomeGymAdvice.comUpdated April 2026

 ## Understanding the Types

 Doorframe tension bars rest against the door frame using pressure and friction.
 No hooks, no screws.
 These work well but typically offer a single grip position.
 Most budget options use this design.
+Advantage: installs in seconds with zero damage to the door.
+Disadvantage: limited grip variety, less stable under heavy load.

 ---